amandaghassaei/gpu-io/README.md

 See [docs>GPUComposer>constructor](https://github.com/amandaghassaei/gpu-io/blob/main/docs/classes/GPUComposer.md#constructor) for more information.

-This library will automatically convert any GLSL3 shaders to GLSL1 when targeting WebGL1.
+gpu-io will automatically convert any GLSL3 shaders to GLSL1 when targeting WebGL1.
 If supporting WebGL1/GLSL1 is important to you, see the [GLSL1 Support](https://github.com/amandaghassaei/gpu-io/blob/main/docs/GLSL1_Support.md) doc for more info about what functions/types/operators are available in gpu-io's flavor of GLSL1.

 More info about the difference between GLSL and WebGL versions: